BrandBacker Member

 Another unique thing that you can see when you dive at Santa Cruz Island is the Wreck of the Peacock.

 It was discovered during research for the book Shipwrecks of Southern California that the wreck that sank in Scorpion Anchorage may have been a 136-foot long World War II minesweeper with a composition hull.
-The Peacock was launched in 1943, earning two battle stars during World War II.
+The Peacock entered service in 1943 and was awarded two combat stars by the end of WWII.
 The Hornbill was reclassified and renamed in 1947.
-A second reclassification took place in 1953, and she was decommissioned in 1955.
+She was reclassified again in 1953, and then decommissioned the following year, in 1955.
 A Texan bought the ship in 1960 and renamed it Los Buscaderos.
-The Peacock was renamed eight years later after she was sold again.
+Eight years after her initial sale, the Peacock received a new moniker.
 The Dominican Republic claimed to have seized her in 1969, but somehow she sank off Scorpion Anchorage ten years later.

 As you can imagine, this has prompted quite a few conspiracy theories and is at least a bit suspicious and confounding.
 When you dive at Santa Cruz Island, you can explore the wreckage and come to your own conclusion!